“The book is better.”

 There isn’t a story that exists that wasn’t somehow influenced by another existing story, intentional or not.
 The Lion King was inspired by Hamlet, The Chronicles of Narina was influenced by Christian mythology, and many stories have common threads and themes.
-This makes the stories ripe for comparison.
+This makes them ripe for comparison.

 What’s the best version of Christmas Carol?
 (For me, Muppets.)
 Do you watch other versions?

 Harry Potter.
 Hunger Games.
 Lord of the Rings.
 Books or Movies?

 Is the original always better?
 What about Disney?
 Nearly every movie they’ve ever made is an adaptation, but kids won’t enjoy the original Sleeping Beauty.

 We all have our opinions.